paxdotdev/pax/README.md

 Pax is a Rust-based language for interactive graphics & GUIs.
 As of September 2022, Pax is in [alpha preview](https://docs.pax-lang.org/status-sept-2022.html).

 Pax works as a companion language to Rust.
-Here's a simple example of a Pax component called `IncrementMe`:
+Here's a simple Pax component called `IncrementMe`:

 ```rust
 //increment-me.rs